 Assignment between types cannot be performed except by using an explicit conversion.

 Failure to apply correct unit conversion factors when explicitly converting among types for different units will result in application failures due to incorrect values.

+When interfacing with type-less systems or after applying Unchecked_Conversion, the ‘Valid attribute can be used to ascertain the validity of obtained values.

 Failure to handle the exceptions raised by failed checks of dynamic subtype properties causes the execution of the whole system, a task, or an inner nested scope to halt abruptly.